rnazmo/sandbox__go_wasm_20200522/README.md

 Then, access to http://localhost:8080/server/src/index.html on Chrome and open console.

-You succeed, if you see a message "Hello World from wasm!!".
+You succeed if you see a message "Hello World from wasm!!".

 ### Executing WebAssembly with Node.js